John Spence Community High School Inclusion Policy:

 15.1 Should parents or students be dissatisfied with the support provided they should discuss their concerns directly with the school as described on the school’s Complaints procedure.
 If, for whatever reason, this does not resolve the issue, they may make a formal complaint via the school’s existing complaints procedure.

-15.2 Parents can also contact North Tyneside Parent Partnership Service for impartial information, advice and support in relation to their child’s special educational need and/ or disability on tel.
-0345 2000109.
+15.2 Parents can also contact the Special Educational Needs and Disability, Information, Advice & Support Service (SENDIASS) for impartial information, advice and support in relation to their child’s special educational need and/ or disability on tel.
+0191 643 8313 or 0191 643 8317

 16. Related Policies: